Consecration of Russia to the Immaculate Heart of Mary: Categorised as private revelation

-The alleged message given by the Virgin Mary at Fatima is considered a private revelation.
+The alleged message given by the Virgin Mary at Fátima is considered a private revelation.

 The teaching of the Roman Catholic Church distinguishes between "public Revelation" and "private revelations".
 The term "public Revelation" finds its literary expression in the Bible and "reached its fulfilment in the life, death and resurrection of Jesus Christ".
 In this regard, Catechism of the Catholic Church quotes John of the Cross:"In giving us his Son, his only Word (for he possesses no other), he spoke everything to us at once in this sole Word—and he has no more to say...
 Any person questioning God or desiring some vision or revelation would be guilty not only of foolish behavior but also of offending him, by not fixing his eyes entirely upon Christ and by living with the desire for some other novelty."

 Consecrations

 20th century

 In 1942, Pope Pius XII consecrated the whole of humanity, which implicitly included Russia but not by name, to the Immaculate Heart of Mary.
 This consecration was made in the context of the reported messages from Jesus and the Virgin Mary received by Alexandrina of Balazar and communicated to her spiritual director, the Jesuit priest Mariano Pinho.
 In 1952, he consecrated "the peoples of Russia" to the Immaculate Heart in Sacro vergente anno, although it was notably not done in communion with bishops worldwide (as requested by Our Lady of Fátima).

 In 1964, Pope Paul VI also consecrated humanity, and thus implicitly Russia, to the Immaculate Heart of Mary at the end of the third session of Vatican II.

 In 1981 and 1982, Pope John Paul II also consecrated the whole human race to the Immaculate Heart of Mary.

 All those previous consecrations were done not in communion and coordination with the Catholic bishops of the world.

 In 1983, Pope John Paul II set out to rectify any errors that had occurred with the previous consecrations; and on December 8, 1983, he sent a letter to all bishops worldwide, Catholic and Orthodox, asking them to join him in March 1984 for an Act of Entrustment to the Immaculate Heart of Mary.
 Before doing the consecration, the pope consulted Sister Lúcia so as to make sure this consecration of Russia would be valid.
 However, on March 25, 1984, Pope John Paul II did not mention Russia when he declared an act of consecration of "those men and nations who are in special need of this entrustment and consecration."
 After John Paul II's consecration, Sister Lúcia stated numerous times that the 1984 consecration had been done the way the Virgin Mary wanted it to be.